What you’ll learn

 Allow listing the add-on

 If you are blocking Marketplace apps, you will have to update your setting to at least allow the apps that are on the allow list.
 You can change this setting in Apps > Marketplace Apps > Manage.
 See this article for further information.

 Setting up delegated users

 Non-Super Admins can use Gopher for Groups if they have the appropriate Admin Role assigned to them.
 Check out this to learn how to set them up.

 Install the add-on

-Once whitelisted, you can open up a new sheet and install Gopher for Groups by going to Add-ons > Get Add-ons.
+Once on the allow list, you can open up a new sheet and install Gopher for Groups by going to Extensions > Add-ons > Get Add-ons.
 Once the Google Workspace Marketplace window launches, search for Gopher for Chrome, then select Individual Install.

 You can load your groups to the sheet from the Admin console, and taper the query by group email address, whether the group was admin created or not, and direct member count.
 There is also a checkbox to include advanced group membership, which allows you to filter for more security risks.
 Checking this box will make the load time longer.